 You must make sure that the company hands over the complete website ownership to you.
-Often, there are some small changes needed to be made after a few months of your website launch, that can be executed internally.
+Often, some small changes need to be made after a few months of your website launch, which can be executed internally.
 For instance, changing the content on some of the pages after support has expired.

-Hence, in order to ensure that you’re not forced to depend on that company in future, it’s best to confirm in advance if they handover the essential login credentials and the source code for the website.
+Hence, to ensure that you’re not forced to depend on that company in the future, it’s best to confirm in advance if they hand over the essential login credentials and the source code for the website.

-Some additional things to consider, if you’re planning to build a certain revenue stream through your website:
+Some other things to consider if you’re planning to build a specific revenue stream through your website:

-The decision of picking a web developer for your company website is an important one and does require some careful deliberation.
-After all, a website is a long-term investment to generate leads and build a certain revenue stream for your business.
+The decision to pick a web developer for your company website is essential and requires some careful deliberation.
+After all, a website is a long-term investment to generate leads and build a particular revenue stream for your business.

 If you are into a business that will need allied service moving forward in the form of SEO, SMM and so on, it’s best to work and establish working comfort with a one-stop company right from the start.

-In order to pick the optimal developer for your business, it’s good to first narrow down on your needs and suitable timeline.
+Moreover, to pick the optimal developer for your business, it’s good first to narrow down your needs and a reasonable timeline.

-It’s good to approach companies who are experts in designing websites for your business niche and are ready to work in a reasonable budget.
+It’s good to approach companies who are experts in designing websites for your business niche and are ready to work on a reasonable budget.

 What Questions Should I Ask my Web Developer?

-Please ask for these following must-have features from your web developer before actually starting your project:
+Please ask for the following must-have features from your web developer before actually starting your project:

 2. Google reCAPTCHA – Protect your site against spammers.

-3. User Action Logging – Website needs to track and keep logs when users edit content, log in or log out.
+3. User Action Logging – The website needs to track and keep logs when users to edit content, login or log out.

 i.
 Brute Force Protection – Limit the number of failed login attempts allowed per user.
 If someone is trying to guess your password, they’ll get locked out after a few attempts.